Playhouse Theatre - Home of Dunedin Repertory Society Inc

 The Playhouse Theatre is nearly 150 years old and badly needs a full refurbishment to endure for the long-term.

-We've been working on plans to upgrade it since 2021, with lots of professional help and community consultation along the way.
-We have some great designs drafted that would make the theatre warmer, drier, safer, more accessible - and would enable even more magical productions for many years to come.
+The Repertory Society has been working on plans to upgrade it since 2021, with lots of professional help and community consultation along the way.
+We have some great designs drafted that would make the theatre warmer, drier, safer, more accessible - not only for the Children's Theatre but for a much wider range of performing arts endeavours.

 In 2025, the Dunedin City Council approved a grant of $3.35 million towards our refurbishment project!
-We are delighted and humbled at the support the community showed for the Playhouse through their submissions to Council.
+We were humbled at the support the community showed for the Playhouse through their submissions to Council, and delighted in Council's unanimous decision to provide cornerstone funding.

 You can also support us by coming to see our shows, telling your friends about us, and helping spread the word about our project.